-- 65.1 A Notice of Motion must be: - 65.1.1 submitted on the appropriate form via one of the following methods; - 65.1.1.1 the Councillor Portal, - 65.1.1.2 email to "governance@shepparton.vic.gov.au", or - 65.1.1.3 provided in person to a member of the governance team. - 65.1.2 accepted by the Chief Executive Officer no later than 10 Business Days prior to the Scheduled Council Meeting at which it is to be considered. - The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any Notice of Motion that is submitted in accordance with this rule 65. - 65.3 A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - A Notice of Motion must call for a Council Officer report if the Notice of Motion proposes any action that: - 65.4.1 impacts the levels of Council service; - 65.4.2 commits Council to either a loss of income, or expenditure that is not included in the adopted Council Budget, to the value of \$25,000 inc GST or greater; - 65.4.3 proposes to establish, amend or extend Council policy; - 65.4.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 65.4.5 commits Council to any contractual arrangement; or - 65.4.6 concerns any litigation in respect of which Council is a party.
+- 65.1 A Notice of Motion must be: - 65.1.1 submitted on the appropriate form via one of the following methods; - 65.1.1.1 the Councillor Portal, - 65.1.1.2 email to "governance@shepparton.vic.gov.au", or - 65.1.1.3 provided in person to a member of the governance team. - 65.1.2 Submitted by the Councillor no later than 10 Business Days prior to the Scheduled Council Meeting (excluding the day of the Council Meeting) at which it is to be considered; and - 65.1.3 Accepted by the Chief Executive Officer, no later than 7 Business Days prior to the Scheduled Council Meeting (excluding the day of the Council Meeting) at which it is to be considered, unless a notice of rejection is to be provided in accordance with Rule 66.3. - The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any Notice of Motion that is submitted in accordance with this rule 65. - A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - A Notice of Motion must call for a Council Officer report if the Notice of Motion proposes any action that: - 65.4.1 impacts the levels of Council service;

+- 65.4.2 commits Council to either a loss of income, or expenditure that is not included in the adopted Council Budget, to the value of \$25,000 inc GST or greater; - 65.4.3 proposes to establish, amend or extend Council policy; - 65.4.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 65.4.5 commits Council to any contractual arrangement; or - 65.4.6 concerns any litigation in respect of which Council is a party.